-The application example shows you how to set up a secure connection (SMTP over TLS) to an email server using the CP of an S7-1500 or S7-1200 station and how to send an email via the standard block "TMAIL_C" from the user program.
+The following Ethernet ports can be used to set up a secure connection (SMTP over TLS) to an email server and send an email from the user program using the "TMAIL_C" instruction.

 Setting up a secure email connection requires the following steps that are described in the application example:

 - Allow the email account access by the CPU or CP